 Unlike our water distribution system where it is relatively easy to install a pipe and the water will flow through it, the sewer collects from one point to another, where it is then combined with other flows from other places and then continues on.
 In essence, changes in one place effect what happens further downstream and if these changes are not accounted for system-wide, it results in capacity issues.
 While City Staff has identified \$180 to \$200 million in collection system projects, this does not account for capacity issues.
 This type of capacity planning is accomplished through a Master Plan.
 The last Master Plan for the City's collection system was completed in 1984.
-This is in dire need of updating so that money spent on the collection system is spent effectively.
+The City has hired a consultant to provide engineering services for a Sanitary Sewer Evaluation Survey and Wastewater Master Plan.
+The initial round of work is expected to take two to three years and the complete system evaluation may require an additional three years.
+The engineering component will cost approximately \$6 million and the physical surveys and inspections may cost as much as \$8 to \$10 million depending on the negotiations with the Environmental Protection Agency (EPA) and the U.S. Department of Justice (DOJ).

-The City is currently in Consent Decree negotiations with the Environmental Protection Agency (EPA) and the U.S. Department of Justice (DOJ) over past and on-going sanitary sewer overflows (SSOs).
-This Consent Decree will require the City to fully characterize and assess the physical condition of the sewer infrastructure and will require repairs and rehabilitation to the sewer system totaling approximately \$220 million dollars within a minimum of an eight year period.
+The City is currently in Consent Decree negotiations with the EPA and the DOJ over past and on-going sanitary sewer overflows (SSOs).
+This Consent Decree will require the City to fully characterize and assess the physical condition of the sewer infrastructure and will require repairs and rehabilitation to the sewer system totaling over \$200 million dollars within a minimum of an eight year period.